Fire and rescue services

 The autumn hunting season usually runs from 1 September to 31 January.

-During hunting season, hunting is allowed during set times of the day, which can change each year.
+During hunting season, hunting is allowed during set times of the day, which can change yearly.
 However, hunting may occur outside these times and in undesignated locations.

 To stay safe if you visit a rural area during a hunting season: